maarten-pennings/MPU6050/README.md

     - `ge` should be 0, otherwise there was an I2C error when reading the gyroscope data.
     - `gx` is the angular rate in x-direction (in °/sec).
     - similarly `gy` and `gz` are the angular rate in y-direction respectively z-direction.
-    - note that all these are typical (calibrated to be) 0 as long as the sensor is stationary.
+    - note that all these are typical 0 (they are calibrated to be 0) as long as the sensor is stationary.
  - The third block is *computed* from the previous two.
 It computes the roll, pitch, and yaw *d*irection.
     - `de` should be 0, otherwise there was an I2C error when reading the accelerometer or gyroscope data.
-    - `dx` is the roll (in °).
+    - `dx` is the pitch (in °).
-    - similarly `dy` and `dz` are the pitch and yaw.
+    - similarly `dy` and `dz` are the roll and yaw.
-    - note that all these are typical (calibrated to be) 0 as long as the sensor is stationary.
+    - note that all these are typical 0 (calibrated to be) as long as the sensor is stationary.
  - The fourth block shows the *t*emperature data.
     - `te` should be 0, otherwise there was an I2C error when reading the temperature data.
     - `tt` is the temperature (in °C).